 There are many companies, including most of the hostels, that arrange full day boat tours, however if you get your own group together then it is much cheaper to simply rent your own boat.
 One boat costs 18,000 kyat ($13 USD) for a 5 hour tour and can accommodate up to 5 people.
 This is very different from the pricey tours offered by the hostel.

-I have had my fair share of massages, both in and out of Myanmar, and Venus was one of the best that I ever received.
+Throughout my time in Asia, I have had my fair share of massages.
+Trust me when I say that while in Myanmar, Venus was one of the best massages that I have ever received.
 At 7,000 kyat/hr ($5 USD) there is not much to complain about!
 They even provide you with tea, snacks, and a bottle of water.

 Where to Eat in Inle Lake: